 Riley Herbst, driver of the No. 98 Monster Energy Ford Mustang for Stewart-Haas Racing:

-● Ty Gibbs won the Michigan 250 to score his ninth career Xfinity Series victory, his fifth of the season and his first at Michigan.
-His margin over second-place Justin Allgaier was 1.160 seconds.
+● Ty Gibbs won Saturday’s race to secure the 2022 NASCAR Xfinity Series Championship.
+It was his 10th career Xfinity Series victory, his seventh of the season and his first at Phoenix.
+His margin over second-place Noah Gragson was .397 of a second.

-● There were four caution periods for a total of 19 laps.
+● There were eight caution periods for a total of 49 laps.